Class IntStreamSubject

 isInStrictOrder

-Fails if the subject is not strictly ordered, according to the given comparator.
+Checks that the actual stream is strictly ordered, according to the given comparator.
 Strictly ordered means that each element in the stream is strictly greater than the element that preceded it.- Throws:

 - if any pair of elements is not mutually Comparable